wdfkit package

 remove_cosmic_rays_with_diagnostics(spectrum: DataArray) tuple[DataArray, dict[str, Any]][source]

-Like remove_cosmic_rays(), but returns a diagnostics dict for visualization / QC (not written to DataArray.attrs).
+Like remove_cosmic_rays(), but also returns a diagnostics dict for visualization / QC (not written to DataArray.attrs).

 remove_with_diagnostics(spectrum: DataArray) tuple[DataArray, dict[str, Any]][source]